Larry Diamond

 Larry Jay Diamond (born October 2, 1951) is an American political sociologist and scholar in the field of democracy studies.
 He is the William L. Clayton Senior Fellow at the Hoover Institution, a public policy think tank on the Stanford campus working to advance freedom and prosperity, and the Mosbacher Senior Fellow in Global Democracy at the Freeman Spogli Institute for International Studies (FSI), Stanford University's main center for research on international issues.
 At FSI Diamond served as the director of the Center on Democracy, Development, and the Rule of Law (CDDRL) from 2009 to 2015.
 He was succeeded in that role by Francis Fukuyama and then Kathryn Stoner.

 Diamond served as a founding co-editor of the National Endowment for Democracy's Journal of Democracy from 1990 until fall 2022.
 As of August 2025, he co-chairs Hoover’s Project on Taiwan in the Indo-Pacific Region Project (with James O. Ellis, Jr.).
 At FSI, he founded the program on Arab Reform and Development and the Israel Studies Program, and he co-founded and leads its Global Digital Policy Incubator.

 Early life and education

 Diamond was born in Los Angeles.
+He is Jewish.
 He earned a B.A. in Political Organization and Behavior from Stanford in 1974, where he was active in student politics and journalism and co-chaired committees on admissions and teaching quality.
 From 1974 to 1975 he conducted interviews in multiple countries on democratic change and development.
 He received an M.A. from the Food Research Institute in 1978 and a Ph.D. in Sociology in 1980 at Stanford, working with Alex Inkeles and Seymour Martin Lipset.